swcarpentry/shell-novice/_episodes/05-loop.md

 the variable as a variable name and substitute its value in its place, rather than treat it as text or an external command.

-In this example, the list is three filenames: `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
+In this example, the list is six filenames: `bowerbird.txt`, `dunnock.txt`, `python.txt`, `shark.txt`, `toad.txt` and  `wildcat.txt`.
-Each time the loop iterates, it will assign a file name to the variable `filename` and run the `head` command.
+Each time the loop iterates, it will assign a file name to the variable `filename` and run the `cut` command.
 The first time through the loop,
-`$filename` is `basilisk.dat`.
+`$filename` is `bowerbird.txt`.
-The interpreter runs the command `head` on `basilisk.dat` and pipes the first two lines to the `tail` command, which then prints the second line of `basilisk.dat`.
+The interpreter runs the command `cut -f 6` on `bowerbird.txt` and pipes the output to the `sort` command.
+Then it pipes the output of the `sort` command to the `uniq` command, which prints its output to the terminal.
-For the second iteration, `$filename` becomes `minotaur.dat`.
-This time, the shell runs `head` on `minotaur.dat` and pipes the first two lines to the `tail` command, which then prints the second line of `minotaur.dat`.
+For the second iteration, `$filename` becomes `dunnock.txt`.
+The interpreter runs the command `cut -f 6` on `dunnock.txt` and pipes the output to the `sort` command.
+Then it pipes the output of the `sort` command to the `uniq` command, which prints its output to the terminal.
-For the third iteration, `$filename` becomes `unicorn.dat`, so the shell runs the `head` command on that file, and `tail` on the output of that.
+This continues until each of the filenames in turn has been assigned to the variable `$filename`.
-Since the list was only three items, the shell exits the `for` loop.
+After the final item, `wildcat.txt`, the shell exits the `for` loop.

 > ## Same Symbols, Different Meanings
 >